nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 	file_server
 }
 ```
 This is redirecting all traffic from 'example.com' to 'www.example.com'.
 Anything coming from 'www.example.com' is being served from the directory `/var/www/website/` and 'app.example.com' is being served from `/var/www/app/`.
 As simple as that.
 In this case both subdomains are served from the same VPS, but that doesn't need to be the case. <https://www.example.com> could be served form a different machine, maybe done in wordpress or in modern days in webflow or anything else.
-You could use a static site generator like [Hugo](https://gohugo.io/) or [Zola](https://www.getzola.org/) or build it yourself if you are brave and host it in GitHub or [Neocities](https://neocities.org/)
+You could use a static site generator like [Hugo](https://gohugo.io/) or [Zola](https://www.getzola.org/) or build it yourself if you are brave and host it in GitHub or [Neocities](https://neocities.org/).
+If you are doing that remember to update the DNS record in your name registrar.

 Finally run caddy:
 ```
 root@remote# /opt/caddy/caddy run
 ```

-If you did everything alright and I didn't forget any instruction by visiting <https://example.com> you should be redirected to <https://www.example.com>.
+If you did everything alright and I didn't forget any instructions, by visiting <https://example.com> you should be redirected to <https://www.example.com>.
 If you visit <https://www.example.com> or <https://api.example.com> you should see your two different html files.

 Big congratulations!
-Note: everything should be out of the box https and not http.
-This is one of the big advantages of using caddy.
-You can, of course, use other webservers like nginx and configurations will not be much more difficult.
+Note: everything should be __out of the box https__ and not http.
+This is one of the big advantages of using Caddy.
+You can, of course, use other webservers like NGINX and configurations will not be much more difficult.

 This is all good and dandy.
 But we can't keep running caddy from the terminal like we are doing now, we need to run it as a service.